 If you have artwork available, adding a graphic to your sail is a relatively simple process.
 If you have an idea or an image, Quantum can help you turn it into a graphic appropriate for application on a sail.

-To get the process started, talk to your sail maker.
+To get the process started, talk to your sail maker or request a quote.
 “The best time to consider a graphic is at the time of purchase, or really, any time else,” says Quantum National Service Director Charles Saville.
 “Graphics can be put on new or older sails, but the earlier it’s applied, the more enjoyment you’ll get out of it.”